hmhobart/tchousing/README.md

 ## Map 2
 This map is a heat map of the value of each parcel of land.
 The 3rd stage of these scripts identify the mean parcel value being greater than $1.8M, and when compared, Maps 1 & 2 indicate significant overlap in the most expensive regions of the valley.
-This heat map was created using the acctval variable in the parcel layer attribute table.
+This heat map was created using the 'acctval' variable in the parcel layer attribute table.

 ![alt text](https://github.com/hmhobart/tchousing/blob/main/heatmap.png 'Jackson Hole Pricing')